• Skip to primary navigation

 Jump to Recipe Print Recipe

-This Instant Pot Wild Rice recipe is easy to make!
-Learn how to cook this healthy gluten free dish fast in 30 minutes using a pressure cooker.
+This Instant Pot Wild Rice recipe is easy to prepare!
+Learn how to make wild rice in a pressure cooker that's light, fluffy, and flavorful.

-Cooked wild rice in blue serving bowl with wooden spoon.
+Cooked wild rice in wooden bowl with wooden spoon.

 Jump to: